MooersLab/rtd-tutorial/docs/source/index.rst

 - Navigate to the github repo page.
 The text will be updated but not the math.
 - Click on the browser's refresh button to get MathJax to render the equations.

+If you hit `commit changes` in step 2, just make another edit and hit 'Create a new branch for this commit and start a pull request'.

 The document is written in ReStructuredText (.rst), which takes LaTeX multi-line equations in special math blocks.
 The backslashes have to to escaped and the double $$ removed.